 Summary

 When News24's business team raised concerns about app churn (we were losing 61-81% of users within 5 days), I initiated research to understand the root causes.
-Analysis revealed users were churning primarily because they didn't understand the app's value: they cited "lack of feature awareness" and "I don't use it enough" as top reasons for leaving.
+Analysis revealed users were churning primarily because they didn't understand the app's value: they cited "I don't use it enough" as top reasons for leaving.

 This challenge became urgent when Editorial decided to shift from 70% free to 30% free content and remove visual "For Subscribers" indicators.
 I designed an onboarding experience that proactively addressed both the existing churn problem and the upcoming change.